-- 123. This burden is connected to historical and social conditions of discrimination.
-Under the totality of circumstances, Florida's African American and Latinx voters have had and will continue to experience less of an opportunity to participate in the electoral process due to Defendants failure to adequately address the impact on the right to vote from the spread of COVID-19, the inability to register to vote, and the disproportionate rejection rate of VBM ballots from communities of color. - 124.
-These disparities constitute a violation of § 2 of the Voting Rights Act.
+125. This burden is connected to historical and social conditions of participate in the electoral process due to Defendants failure to adequately address the impact on the right to vote from the spread of COVID-19, the inability to register to vote, and the disproportionate rejection rate of VBM ballots from communities of color.